twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/postscript%zh.rst

 If someone listened or read Sayadaw’s talks many times with contemplation, it would be for sure that he/she will become a genuine Buddhist and with its practice at least can discern anicca.
 If this translation can help someone in this direction or solving his difficulties and problems in the practice then it’s worthwhile for me to do the translation.

-May the Dharma live on!
+May the Dhamma live on!

-Sabbe satta sukhi hontu!
+Sabbe satta sukhita hontu!

 ------

-revised on 2021-01-27
+revised on 2025-03-06

 ------